andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 - CS 4780: Introduction to Machine Learning
 - ⭐ ECE 4750/ CS 4420 Computer Architecture
 - PLBIO 2400: Green World, Blue Planet

 - TA for CS 1110
+    Same as Previous Semesters

 - Recruiting for Internship

+    With my internship concluding at Amazon in the prior summer, I began recruiting starting in the summer.
+Similar to last year, I spent a large majority of my time recruiting for internships during the semester.
+I ended up taking two fewer courses to make sure I had enough time to recruit.
+I can't stress the importance of recruiting early.
+There were many people I knew that didn't end up getting the internships they desired because they started late and didn't prepare well enough.
+Personally, I ended up landing an internship at Citadel Securities, where I will be working on the Low Latency Software/FPGA Engineering Team.

 #### Reflection

+Credits: 16
 ## Spring 2023 Difficulty: Hard/Death
 - ⭐ CS 4120: Introduction to Compilers
 - ⭐ CS 4121: Practicum in Compilers